practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 ```

 Here we can see exactly what commands are going to be used to start and
-shutdown God, as well as the runlevels that it will be started at
+shutdown God, as well as the runlevels that it will be started and
 stopped on.
 We can also see that the `/etc/god/master.conf` file we
 created earlier will be loaded by God whenever it starts up.